eltociear/powerbi-docs.da-dk/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 #### <a name="improved-hyperlink-support"></a>Forbedret linkunderstøttelse

-Du kan nu trykke på links i brugerdefinerede visualiseringer for at åbne dem i din mobilbrowser.
+Du kan nu trykke på links i Power BI-visuals for at åbne dem i din mobilbrowser.

 #### <a name="intune-integration-android"></a>Intune-integration (Android)